 The third variant Crosman Model 140 was made from 1956 to 1962.
-They are the first variant to not have a spoon handle breech cover, and do not have a die-cast trigger housing like the 4th variant.
+They do not have a spoon handle breech cover, and do not have a die-cast trigger housing like the 4th variant.
 They’re also the most valuable of all 4 variants.
 It is a .22 caliber single shot, multi-pump air rifle.
 It features a rifled steel barrel, hardwood stock and machined metal construction.

 This gun was cleaned, lubed, and resealed in our shop.
-Velocity tested at around 637 fps using lead pellets.
-Shoots good!
+Velocity tested at around 612 fps with 10 pumps using 14.3gr lead pellets.

 - .22 caliber